meshtastic/meshtastic/docs/software/other/nrf52-TODO.md

 - enable monitor mode debugging (need to use real jlink): <https://devzone.nordicsemi.com/nordic/nordic-blog/b/blog/posts/monitor-mode-debugging-with-j-link-and-gdbeclipse>
 - Improve efficiency of PeriodicTimer by only checking the next queued timer event, and carefully sorting based on schedule
 - make a Mfg Controller and device under test classes as examples of custom app code for third party devs.
 Make a post about this.
 Use a custom payload type code.
 Have device under test send a broadcast with max hopcount of 0 for the 'mfgcontroller' payload type. mfg controller will read SNR and reply.
 DOT will declare failure/success and switch to the regular app screen.
-- Hook Segger RTT to the nordic logging framework. <https://devzone.nordicsemi.com/nordic/nordic-blog/b/blog/posts/debugging-with-real-time-terminal>
+- Hook Segger RTT to the Nordic logging framework. <https://devzone.nordicsemi.com/nordic/nordic-blog/b/blog/posts/debugging-with-real-time-terminal>
-- Use nordic logging for DEBUG_MSG
+- Use Nordic logging for DEBUG_MSG
 - use the Jumper simulator to run meshes of simulated hardware: <https://docs.jumper.io/docs/install.html>
-- make/find a multithread safe debug logging class (include remote logging and timestamps and levels). make each log event atomic.
+- make/find a multi-thread safe debug logging class (include remote logging and timestamps and levels). make each log event atomic.
 - turn on freertos stack size checking
 - Currently we use Nordic's vendor ID, which is apparently okay: <https://devzone.nordicsemi.com/f/nordic-q-a/44014/using-nordic-vid-and-pid-for-nrf52840> and I just picked a PID of 0x4403
 - Use NRF logger module (includes flash logging etc...) instead of DEBUG_MSG